xMartin/php-introduction/07_arrays.md

 It has a fixed length and keys may only be integers.
 It still allows the values to be of multiple different types but that's a property that most dynamic languages share.

-The main benefits of this class are the much more predictable behaviour and speed.
+The main benefits of this class are the much more predictable behavior and speed.
 PHP's implementation of `SplFixedArray` is much faster than the one for `array`.

-You can contruct an `SplFixedArray` from an `array`:
+You can construct an `SplFixedArray` from an `array`:

 ```php
 $arr = SplFixedArray::fromArray([1, 2, 3, 4]);